 2. Sleep well

-Sleep deprivation alters activity in some parts of the brain, making it harder to control your behavior (strike one).
-It interferes with the hormones that regulate appetite, so you crave sugary foods (strike two).
-And it muddies your cognitive functioning, so you don’t have the attention span or judgment to stick to your goals (strike three).
+Sleep deprivation alters activity in some parts of the brain, making it harder to control your behavior.
+It interferes with the hormones that regulate appetite, so you crave sugary foods.
+In addition, sleeplessness muddles your cognitive functioning, so you don’t have the attention span or judgment to stick to your goals.
+Experts recommend 7 to 9 hours of sleep per night.

 3. Manage stress effectively